 not regarding yourself as more special or better than others.

-While some tools focus specifically on humility, the websites and apps that you use daily (in all subjects) can be used to promote humbleness, too.
+While some tools focus specifically on humility, the websites and apps that you use daily (in all subjects) can be employed to promote humbleness, too.
 You don't have to stop using the tools you love or toss out your lesson or curricular plans to start developing SEL.
-Below we have included some tips, tools, and actionable ideas for seamlessly integrating humility and life skills-building into your content classroom.
+Below we have included some tips, tools, and actionable ideas for seamlessly integrating humility and life-skills-building into your content classroom.

 Humility is not necessarily about modesty or pretending to be less than you are.
 In fact, people who are humble often have a high sense of self-worth; it's just that they can recognize their own strengths and limitations.
 Research about humility also suggests a strong connection between being humble and being generous.
 Though it might seem as if humility is without a doubt linked to prosocial behavior, it is, in fact, a divided issue for many people who may have reasons to find virtue in arrogance.
 For kids, however, who are growing up in a media-driven world that often rewards narcissism, humility has become a way to stand up and stand out, like this valedictorian student who used a secret Instagram profile to sing the praises of his peers.
 Kids like this who both possess confidence and feel gratitude are more likely to work toward the welfare of others.
 They can better keep themselves in perspective and value the contributions of others to their lives -- a necessity when fostering truly collaborative, forward-thinking cultures and classrooms.